 Don’t be afraid to talk about something true, even if there wasn’t a trophy involved.
-“Most people write all about their accomplishments or something great, etc.,” says Shira, a junior at Franklin & Marshall.
+“Most people write all about their accomplishments or something great, etc.,” says Shira, a senior at Franklin & Marshall.
 “Instead, I wrote about coming in last all the time [on] my high school cross country team and the lessons it taught me.
 It was a cross between being a bit humorous and showing some growth.
 One college distinctly remembered me based off of my essay about coming in last and said that they loved it because it was so unique.”

 Podbelsek suggests reading over your essay and underlining any vague or general phrases like, “It’s so interesting that...” or “I felt so good about myself.”
 If you find a lot of them, it might be that your topic isn’t allowing you to write in the way that you’re supposed to be writing.
 Ask yourself: “Do I really have something meaningful to say about this?”

 4. Turning in a gimmicky application supplement